 Being led by something inside me that I thought I had forever bottled, I walked up and began to pray.
 Pastor Amaryllis (one of the youth pastors at camp) turned around and anointed me.
-She began to pray, and I began to feel love, something I had been so depraved of, and I got the sense that I was forgiven – finally and wholly – and I dropped to my knees and wept.
+She began to pray, and I began to feel love, something I had been so deprived of, and I got the sense that I was forgiven – finally and wholly – and I dropped to my knees and wept.

 I wept for all the past years, for all the things I had gone through.
 I wept for the present and what I was currently going through; but most of all, I wept in sheer and utter joy.
 A joy that there is such a grace-filled God, a God of mercy and love, a God that could conquer anything.